SEAT Ibiza interior

-Entry-level SEAT Ibiza S cars come with an old-fashioned 5.0-inch black and white touchscreen infotainment system with Bluetooth connectivity, but that’s it – even DAB digital radio is a £145 option.
-SE models come with a larger and far more modern 8.0-inch colour unit with Bluetooth as standard, but you’ll still have to hand over £145 for a digital radio and a whopping £660 for satellite navigation.
+SEAT Ibiza S cars come with an old-fashioned 5.0-inch black and white touchscreen infotainment system with Bluetooth connectivity, but that’s it – even DAB digital radio is a £145 option.
+SE models come with a larger and far more modern 6.5-inch colour unit with Bluetooth as standard, but you’ll still have to pay extra for DAB digital radio and satellite navigation.

-A much better option is to choose SEAT’s optional Full Link system.
-This £150 extra comes with Android Auto, Apple CarPlay and MirrorLink as standard so you’ll be able to use many of your smartphone’s features – such as sat nav, music playback and messaging apps – through the Ibiza’s screen.
-Mid-range FR and top-spec Xcellence cars come with all these features as standard.
+Pay extra for SEAT’s optional Full Link system – or upgrade to an SE Technology model and above – and you also get Android Auto, Apple CarPlay and MirrorLink as standard.
+These features let you use many of your smartphone’s features – such as sat nav, music playback and messaging apps – through the Ibiza’s screen.